vinyldns/vinyldns/modules/docs/src/main/mdoc/api/list-zone-changes.md

 # List Zone Changes

 Retrieves a list of zone changes to a zone.
 All zone changes are stored, including those coming from zone syncs.
-Zone changes come in max page sizes of 100 changes, paging must be done independently using startFrom and nextId parameters
+Zone changes come in max page sizes of 100 changes, paging must be done independently using startFrom and nextId parameters.

 #### HTTP REQUEST